IDYLLWILD, Calif. – A wildfire in mountains west of Palm Springs burned seven homes and led to the evacuation of dozens more, officials said.

 The blaze also destroyed more than a dozen small buildings, a cabin, a garage and about a half-dozen vehicles, the U.S. Forest Service said in a statement.
 One house was damaged but not destroyed.

 The wildfire started Monday between Palm Springs and Hemet, near the rural Riverside County community of Mountain Center, and a day later had surged to about 14 square miles.

 More than 2,200 firefighters and 25 aircraft had the blaze 10 percent contained.

-It was mostly moving east toward the desert and away from small communities of homes, summer cabins and ranches in the San Jacinto mountains.
-But a shift in the wind could easily sweep it back toward homes, authorities said.
+It was mostly moving east toward the desert and away from small communities of homes, summer cabins and ranches in the San Jacinto mountains, but a change in the wind could easily sweep it back toward homes, authorities said.

-"It's a rapidly changing animal," Forest Service spokesman Lee Beyer said.
+"It's a rapidly changing animal," said Forest Service spokesman Lee Beyer.

 Most of the damage occurred late Monday and early Tuesday as the fire more than doubled in size, but it was not assessed until later in the day.

 "Honestly, we thought that the structure destruction was greater than it is," Forest Service spokesman John Miller said.

 Miller said officials were especially surprised that the Zen Mountain Center survived, and credited firefighters.